nmdp-bioinformatics/ImmunogeneticDataTools/README.md

 * gl strings in which a likely block was not found, may be found in haplotypePairWarnings.log
 * haplotype linkage output may be found in linkages.log
 * haplotype linkage output for gl strings with missing pairs may be found in linkageWarnings.log
+* a consolidation of all of the information contained in the above logs may be found in summary.xml, for easy parsing
 * errors and basic logging in immuno.log

+*Common Well Documented 2.0 and Common Intermediate Well Documented 3.0 Behavior:*

++ In order to cut down on the amount of warnings produced for ambiguous alleles, the CWD 2.0 and CIWD 3.0 validations are performed only at the protein level

 *2011 NMDP Frequency Install Instructions:*